 Municipal clerks should visit polling locations periodically to verify that polling locations are still accessible.
-The OSS Polling Place Accessibility Diagnostic Tool posted on the Election Guides webpage (http://www.sos.state.mn.us/election-administration-campaigns/election-administration/election-guides/) provides instructions on how polling place inspections should be performed.
+The OSS Polling Place Accessibility Diagnostic Tool posted on the Election Guides webpage provides instructions on how polling place inspections should be performed.

-See the text of the Americans with Disabilities Act (https://www.ada.gov/pubs/ada.htm) for more specific details on accessibility.
+See the text of the Americans with Disabilities Act for more specific details on accessibility.